legalesign/ls-document-viewer/readme.md

 The Legalesign Document Viewer is a platform-agnostic web component that allows you to edit, preview, and customize templates for document signing.
 Built with StencilJS, it works seamlessly with vanilla JavaScript, React, Vue, Angular, or any web framework.

+This plug and play component is designed so that you can integrate key parts of document creation into you internal systems, such as a CRM or line of business application.
+As long as your system can support an HTML component, you can use the Document Viewer.

 ## Installation

 ### NPM Installation